 In line with government guidance, purchasers applying within the first three (3) months of effective marketing must always meet the Local Criteria and the National Criteria.
 First Homes Applicant(s) applying after the first three (3) months of effective marketing, and where there is less than three (3) months to go before expected practical completion, must meet the National Criteria only.
 (The period of effective marketing according to local criteria is normally three (3) months.
 However, in keeping with the Section 106 agreement, the period of marketing according to local criteria cannot expire if there are more than three (3) months to go until expected practical completion.
 This means that if marketing started more than six (6) months in advance of practical completion, the period of marketing according to local criteria can be correspondingly longer than three (3) months).

-The Council will also require a Marketing Strategy to be agreed with the Council, setting out the details of any advertising that is to take place on these properties, particularly with regards to the marketing taking place during the period where the local connection criteria apply, as part of the s106 agreement.
+As part of the section 106 agreement, a Marketing Strategy must be agreed with the Council, setting out the details of advertising of the properties, particularly with regards to the marketing taking place during the period where the local connection criteria apply.

 2.4 Design Requirements